-The wood comes from ash trees and has a beautiful beige to light brown color that is often stained to look like oak and used as a low-cost alternative, that’s why it is considered one of the best woods to stain.
+That’s why it is considered one of the best woods to stain.
 Staining ash wood can give it any number of stunning colors to suit various decors.

 Unlike oak, ash wood is relatively inexpensive but shares nearly all the premium oak features.
-But, does ash stain well?
+But does ash stain well?
 Dive in to learn about staining like wood.

 Does Ash Stain Well?

-Is Ash Wood Easy to Stain?
+Is Staining Ash Wood Easy?

 Ash wood is top on the list of easy-to-stain woods.
 It readily absorbs stains and allows the pigments to penetrate its large open pores easily throughout the surface.
 This typically results in beautiful finishes for stained ash wood.